python-discord/infra/kubernetes/namespaces/nginx-gateway/README.md

 1. Apply `namespace.yaml` to create the `nginx-gateway` namespace.
 2. Apply certificates in `certificates.yaml` to create the necessary TLS secrets.
 3. Apply `client-certs.yaml` to create client certificates for secure communication between NGINX control & data plane.
+4. Apply resources in `mtls/` using `make all` to create the mTLS origin pull CA secret.

 ## Helm Installation of Gateway Fabric control plane